apache/celix/documents/intro/readme.md

 ##C services in Apache Celix
 As mentioned OSGi uses Java Interfaces to define a service.
 Since C does not have Interfaces as compilable unit, this is not possible for Celix.
 To be able to define a service which hides implementation details, Celix uses structs with function pointers.

-See [Apache Celix Best Practices](../best_practices/readme.md) for a more in depth look at services and service usage.
+See [Apache Celix - Getting Started Guide](https://github.com/apache/celix/blob/master/documents/getting_started/readme.md) for a more in depth look at services and service usage.

 ##Impact of dynamic services
 Services in Apache Celix are dynamic, meaning that they can come and go at any moment.